How to Make a Delicious White Mornay Sauce

-From everything I've found on the Internet, it seems the cheese used back in the day was Gruyère, a hard cheese from Switzerland name after the city.
-There are French styled Gruyère cheeses such as Comté and Beaufort that would work just as well as other hard cheeses.
+From everything I've found on the Internet, the cheese used back in the day was Gruyère, a hard cheese from Switzerland named after the city.
+French-styled Gruyère cheeses such as Comté and Beaufort would work just as well as other hard cheeses.

-Emmentaler, a medium hard cheese from Switzerland, is also often used in the making of Mornay sauce or it's sometimes combined 50/50 with Gruyère.
-I have also seen recipes for this sauce using Parmesan or cheddar especially when making macaroni & cheese.
+Emmentaler, a medium hard cheese from Switzerland, is also often used in making Mornay sauce, or it's sometimes combined 50/50 with Gruyère.
+However, I have also seen recipes for this sauce using Parmesan or cheddar, especially when making macaroni & cheese.

 What to Serve Mornay Sauce With

-Just like Bechamel sauce, Mornay can be served on most foods you want to add an extra layer of flavor.
-Typically you see it served with eggs, chicken, fish, vegetables and shellfish but you also can use it when making your favorite casseroles.
+Like Bechamel sauce, Mornay can be served on most foods if you want to add an extra layer of flavor.
+Typically you see it served with eggs, chicken, fish, vegetables, and shellfish, but you also can use it when making your favorite casseroles.

-Restaurants use it to turn a simple steamed vegetable like broccoli or cauliflower into something "gourmet".
-Speaking of gourmet, how about macaroni & cheese.
-As easy as this sauce is to prepare, you can make the most amazing mac & cheese at home, even better than the stuff in the box.
+Restaurants use it to turn a simple steamed vegetable like broccoli or cauliflower into something "gourmet."
+Speaking of gourmet, how about macaroni & cheese?
+As easy as this sauce is to prepare, you can make the most fantastic mac & cheese at home, even better than the stuff in the box.

-Stay on top of this while you are preparing it especially in the initial steps of making the roux.
-If you don't pay attention to it, you can burn the butter and/or flour in just seconds.
+Stay on top of this while preparing it, especially in the initial steps of making the roux.
+If you ignore it, you can burn the butter and flour in seconds.
 It's a quick sauce to make, so stay focused.

 Mornay Sauce Recipe